timothyckl/Task-Manager/README.md

 Choose a cloud provider & region *(in this case I chose AWS & Singapore)*

-Wait for your cluster to be created, then select the "Data Access" on the left navigation tab.
+Wait for your cluster to be created, then select the "Database Access" on the left navigation tab.

 Click "Add New Database User", with the following selected:
 ![image](https://user-images.githubusercontent.com/89766111/140297977-58f69be0-bff0-471b-b3aa-5b4748f84d52.png)